Impaired Asset - Explained

 Impaired Asset Example

 There are quite a number of the occurrence of impairment in assets across companies and industries.
 The most common one was when Microsoft had impaired assets and losses on goodwill in 2015.
 According to a report, impairment losses on assets and goodwill that Microsoft experienced was linked to 2013, when it acquired Nokia.
-Although, this acquisition increased the goodwill of Microsoft at first, Micrsfts inability to maximise the potential of the business led to impairment which was also reported in its financial statement.
+Although, this acquisition increased the goodwill of Microsoft at first, Microsofts inability to maximize the potential of the business led to impairment which was also reported in its financial statement.